TopTierTech/express-json-routes/README.md

 // Thats It!
 routes(app);
 ```
-No need to `require` your route at all.
+No need to `require` your routes at all.
 Its that easy.

 Enjoy!